098harshitha/Web-development-projects/README.md

 9. Use CSS for basic styling, Flexbox, Grid, and Positioning.
 10. Add Media Queries for responsive design and save the files as `index.html` and `style.css`.

+PROJECT-4 = Age calculator(HTML,CSS,JS)

+1.Create an HTML document and add the webpage title using `<title>`.
+2.Create an age calculator interface with a heading, description, age input field, and Calculate button.
+3.Create a result section to display the user's age in different time units.
+4.Create and link a separate `style.css` file for styling the webpage.
+5.Use CSS for `colors`, `fonts`, `spacing`, `padding`, `borders`, `border-radius`, and `box-shadow`.
+6.Add a hover effect to the Calculate button using the CSS :`hover pseudo-class`.
+7.Create and link a separate `script.js` file to add functionality to the calculator.
+8.Use JavaScript variables, user input, and arithmetic operators to perform the calculations.
+9.Convert the entered age from years into months, weeks, and days using JavaScript.
+10.Use DOM methods such as `getElementById()` and `textContent` to display the calculated results on the webpage.